kxcrl/ravensaga/docs/characters/rituals/close_portal.md

 _None step through, not even us_

 **Requirements**
-Carve symbols of Hold and Immutable along the entirety of the portal's edge, including the floor Anything with which to make a hand print on the portal barrier's surface (door, portcullis, rune covered wall, etc)
+Carved symbols along the entirety of the portal's edge, including the floor
+Anything with which to make a hand print on the portal barrier's surface (door, portcullis, rune covered wall, etc)

 **Vessel**